Samʾal: Inscriptions found in the area

 Multiple important historical inscriptions have been found in this area.
 They include at least seven inscriptions, as listed at the link above, including the Kuttamuwa stele found in 2008.

 The German excavations on the citadel recovered large numbers of relief-carved orthostats, along with inscriptions in Aramaic, Phoenician, and Akkadian.
 These are on exhibit in the Pergamon Museum, Berlin, and Istanbul.
-Also found was the notable Victory stele of Esarhaddon celebrating his victory over Taharqa.
+Also found was the notable Victory stele of Neo-Assyrian ruler Esarhaddon celebrating his victory over Egyptian pharaoh Taharqa in 671 BC.

-Three royal inscriptions from Ya'udi or Samal are particularly informative for the history of the area.
+Three royal inscriptions from Ya'udi or Sam'al are particularly informative for the history of the area.
 The earliest is from the reign of King Panammu I, the others later at 730 BC.
 Their language is known as Samalian or Ya'udic.
 Some scholars including P.-E. Dion and S. Moscati have advanced Samalian as a distinct variety of Old Aramaic.
 Attempts to establish a rigorous definition of "Aramaic" have led to a conclusion of Samalian as distinct from Aramaic, despite some shared features.

 Pancarli Hoyuk inscription

 The site of Pancarli Hoyuk is located about 1 km southeast of Zincirli.
 A new hieroglyphic Luwian inscription has been discovered here in 2006, and published in 2016.
+It bears 3 fragmented lines of hieroglyphic Luwian text.

 The inscription is fragmentary, but nevertheless it appears to be of a royal character.
-Previously, all known inscriptions from this area were exclusively written in West Semitic languages.
+Previously, all known inscriptions from this area were exclusively written in Northwest Semitic languages.
 According to the authors, the most probable conclusion is that PANCARLI inscription represents a ruler or a local king of the tenth or early ninth century BC.

 This inscription provides new information about the Early Iron Age of the Islahiye valley, and the history of the Aramaean dynasty of Gabbar.

 If the inscription is considered to date to the 10th century BC, it may be the first solid evidence for a Luwian-speaking kingdom in the Islahiye valley, as possibly an offshoot of the Hittite rump-state at Karkemish.